 Long service awards for JPs and Cdecs

-Justices of the Peace (JPs) and Commissioners for Declarations (Cdecs), registered in Queensland can be nominated by their Member of Parliament (MP) for a long service award once they have provided 25, 40, 50 or 60 years of continual service.
+Justices of the Peace (JPs) and Commissioners for Declarations (Cdecs) registered in Queensland can be nominated by their Member of Parliament (MP) for a long service award once they have provided 25, 40, 50 or 60 years of continual service.

 Long service awards acknowledge the dedication of JPs and Cdecs to their position and are personally signed by the Attorney-General.

-Once prepared, your award will be presented to you by your MP.
+Once prepared, your award will be presented to you by your state MP.

 How to apply

-To request a long service award you must have served continuously as a JP or Cdec in Queensland for a period of 25, 40, 50, 60 or 70 years.
+To request a long service award you must have continuously served as a JP or Cdec in Queensland for 25, 40, 50 or 60 years.

 What happens next

 We will prepare your award certificate and give it to the Attorney-General for signing.
-Once signed, your certificate will be sent back to your MP who will contact you to arrange a time to present you with your award.
+Once signed, your certificate will be sent to your MP, who will contact you to arrange a time to present you with your award.

 This process can take up to 4 weeks.